blanktphan/learning-journey/technical-skills/01-programming/03-core-language-constructs/3_1-variables-and-data-types.md

 ### Comprehensive Summary

-A variable is a label we use to refer to a location in memory.
-A data type defines the kind of data that variable can hold, what operations can be performed on it, and how much space it requires.
-This system is fundamental to memory management and program correctness.
+Variables are named containers for data in memory.
+Data types define what kind of data a variable can hold, which is crucial for memory management and preventing errors.
+Languages include primitive types (like numbers and booleans) and composite types (like arrays).
+The enforcement of these types can be either static (checked before running) or dynamic (checked while running).

 ### Practical Exercise

-For each of the following data items, identify the most appropriate data type to store it:
+For each of the following pieces of information, decide which primitive data type would be the most appropriate to store it:

-1. The number of students in a classroom.
+1. A person's age.
-2. The price of an item (which can have decimal points).
+2. The price of an item.
-3. A membership status (either is a member or is not).
+3. Whether a user is logged in or not.
-4. A customer's full name.
+4. A user's last name.
-5. A grade point average (GPA).
+5. The first letter of a user's last name.

 ---